-The public health program is designed to prepare students to work in non-profit health organizations, in local, state and national government health agencies, or in worksite wellness.
-A public Health major and minor are available through this program.
-The mission of the undergraduate Public Health Program is to prepare students to use theory-driven approaches to promote health and prevent disease within specific populations.
+The public health program prepares students to work in non-profit health organizations, in local, state and national government health agencies, or in worksite wellness.
+A public Health major and minor are available.
+The program mission is to prepare students to use theory-driven approaches to promote health and prevent disease within specific populations.
 The program is reviewed and fully accredited by the SOPHE/AAHE Baccalaureate Approval Committee (SABPAC).

-Public health field is growing increasingly competitive.
-To enroll in the core requirement courses, including the sophomore level practicum and 400-hour senior internship, at least a 2.7 GPA is required.
+The public health field is growing increasingly competitive.
+To enroll in the core requirement courses, including the sophomore level practicum and 400-hour senior internship, a minimum 2.7 GPA is required.
 Because of the strong engagement with the community, students are held to a high level of professionalism.
 Students are expected to perform with excellence in the classroom; act with a high level of professionalism in all areas; join and actively participate in our student organization (Eta Sigma Gamma); attend local, state, and/or regional professional conferences; get involved in research with faculty members; and participate in community service.